The Terror Time

 The Terror Time is a song from Ewan MacColl's 1964 radio ballad The Travelling People.

 Janet Russell and Christine Kydd sang The Terror Time in 1994 on their Greentrax CD Dancin' Chantin'.
-They commented:
+They noted:

 Ewan MacColl's fine song written in support of the tradition-bearing travelling people.
 Many wonderful tales and songs might have been lost, but for the continuing oral tradition of the travellers.
 Tragically for all of us their way of live is being systematically denied them.

-Sue Mills sang Terror Time in 1998 on Martyn Wyndham-Read and company's show Maypoles to Mistletoe.
+Sue Mills sang Terror Time in 1998 on the CD of Martyn Wyndham-Read and company's show Maypoles to Mistletoe.

 Old Blind Dogs sang The Terror Time, which their fiddler Jonny Hardie learned from former band member Ian F. Benzie, in 2007 on their CD Four on the Floor.